rob-brown/tricks-of-the-trade-jekyll/_posts/2022-10-17-reverse-engineering-dampes-dungeon-adventure.markdown

 ## Dungeon Data

-Like all games that store data to an amiibo, the game has 216 bytes to store data.
+Like all games that store data to an amiibo, the game has 216 bytes available.
 Link’s Awakening more or less uses that full space.
 I will go through each of the significant portions of that data.
 My explanations will use hexadecimal format, meaning that values are base 16 using 0-9 and A-F.

 ### Basic Info

-The first four bytes are in the following format: `03XX0100`.
+The first four bytes are in the following format: `0x03XX0100`.
 Three of the four bytes appear to always be the same.
 The `XX` portion changes depending on the challenge chosen.
-Dampé has 24 challenges numbered 0x00 to 0x17.
-There’s also a free-play mode which has the value 0x30.
+Dampé has 24 challenges numbered `0x00` to `0x17`.
+There’s also a free-play mode which has the value `0x30`.
 So, must dungeons you see on amiibo will probably start with `0x03300100`.

 The tutorial levels are mostly the same as the free-play mode.
 The main difference is that they may have some extra restrictions: no sword, limited hearts, or limited time.
 There are also chamber placement restrictions.
 Some chambers are placed by Dampé.
 In the chamber data, these locked chambers are indicated by a `0x0000` chamber value (more on this in a moment).

 The next four bytes are a mystery.
 I haven’t decoded them yet.
 They remain constant for a dungeon arrangement.
-Changing the dungeon changes these bytes.
-It could be related to how stairs connect.
-Though it’s non-zero when no stairs are present.
-More research required.
+Changing the dungeon changes these bytes, even if the same chamber is placed in the same spot.
+It seems like a random ID or perhaps a salt to make cryptanalysis on the tamper protection harder.
+Any time these bytes change, the dungeon must be played through to save it to an amiibo.

 ### Chamber Data

 The next 128 bytes are the most interesting.
 This is the chamber data.
 A dungeon is an 8x8 grid (up to 64 chambers).
 Each chamber gets two bytes.
 The chambers are stored in row-major format, meaning all of the first row is stored.
 After that is the second row and so on.

 Looking at the raw data, a chamber will look like this: `0x6201`.
 The data is stored in little-endian format.
-Basically that means the least-significant bit is stored first.
+Basically that means the least-significant byte is stored first.
 This can be more efficient for computers to work with but the bytes are backwards from how we would normally read them.
 So, let’s flip it around: `0x0162`.

 There are 4 hex digits.
 We’ll ignore the first digit for now.
 The latter three are the important bits that determine the room.
 In short, these three digits represent coordinates: dungeon, y-coordinate, and x-coordinate.

-The dungeons are numbered 0x0 to 0xA.
-If you look at the catalog of chambers, you’ll notice dungeon 0x8 is not used.
+The dungeons are numbered `0x0` to `0xA`.
+If you look at the catalog of chambers, you’ll notice dungeon `0x8` is not used.
 That is the Wind Fish’s egg.
 There are no chambers from that dungeon.

 Now for a brief history lesson.
 The original release of Link’s Awakening had the Wind Fish’s Egg as the final dungeon.
 In Link’s Awakening DX (released on Game Boy **Color**, there was a new dungeon released: the **Color Dungeon**.
-This is dungeon 0x9.
+This is dungeon `0x9`.
+It is optional, though you can play through it fairly early in the game if you know where it is.

-But wait, I said it goes to 0xA.
+But wait, I said it goes to `0xA`.
 What about that?
-Dungeon 0xA isn’t a dungeon.
+Dungeon `0xA` isn’t a dungeon.
 It’s a grab bag of extra chambers.
 They are mostly some mini-bosses from the mini-dungeons.

 Now for the x-y coordinates.
 You’ll notice that the y-coordinate comes first though we typically use the x-coordinate first.
 Remember the chambers are stored in row-major order.
 The y-coordinate determines the row.
 Then the x-coordinate picks the chamber within that row.